yishuiwang/yishuiwang/README.md

 ## 👋 Hi there!
-I'm `scruffy` , a student studying in RUC in China Mainland.
+I'm `scruffy` , a student studying in RUC.